nih-cfde/published-documentation/docs/about/portalguide.md

     ![alt_text](../images/Login_CFDE.png "Globus Login")

-1. Search for your organization using the drop-down, sign in with Google, or sign in with an ORCID iD.
+1. Search for your organization using the drop-down, sign in with Google, or sign in with an ORCID ID.

     1. If you do not see your organization in the drop-down, then click **Sign in with ORCID ID** to create a Globus account.
 A warning message displays.